 - Personal Statement (500 words maximum) responding to the following: Tell us in your own words about your interest in art and design, and when you first realized you wanted to pursue that interest.
 Describe what you consider to have been your achievements over the last two years and what you hope to learn in the Pratt Young Scholars program.

 - Three images of artwork saved as JPGs (sketchpad pages and/or work produced at home or at school in any medium are acceptable.)
-If mailing your application, print images 8.5 x 11 in color.

 - Proof of financial eligibility.